…and how she rolls

 - All the entries must be on the same post, because I use the number of the comment (you were the third or fourteenth commenter, that sort of thing) for the random number generator.

-- I always specify a cut-off date, a time when I close the comments on that post.
+- I will specify a cut-off date, a time when I close the comments on that post.
 It’s usually several days later to give working folks and busy moms a chance to take five to comment.

 - After the cut-off, I use the blog software to determine a unique number for every comment.